 Two theories are opposed to determine the etymology of the word peridot: on the one hand, it comes from the Arabic word faridat, which means precious stone, and on the other hand, one should look for its origin in the Latin word paederos.
 This term comes from two Greek nouns translatable by young boy and love ...
 At all times, Peridot has been confused with many other gems, including the Emerald.
-Napoleon offered peridots to the Empress Josephine as a token of her love ...
+Napoleon offered peridots to the Empress Josephine as a token of his love ...

 Peridot is a variety of Olivine which is a mixture of two minerals: forsterite and fayalite.
 These minerals are largely in the composition of the Earth's mantle, the layer just below the outer crust.
 If Olivine is very abundant, gem-quality Peridot is actually rather rare.